 They got his chariot ready.
-Then Joram king of Israel and Ahaziah king of Judah went out, each in his chariot, and they went out to meet Jehu, and found him on Naboth the Jezreelite’s land.
-22 When Joram saw Jehu, he said, “Is it peace, Jehu?”
+Then Joram king of Israel and Ahaziah king of Judah went out, each in his chariot, and they went out to meet Jehu and found him on Naboth the Jezreelite’s land.
+22 When Joram saw Jehu, he said, “Do you come in peace, Jehu?”

 He answered, “What peace, so long as the prostitution of your mother Jezebel and her witchcraft abound?”

-24 Jehu drew his bow with his full strength, and struck Joram between his arms; and the arrow went out at his heart, and he sunk down in his chariot.
-25 Then Jehu said to Bidkar his captain, “Pick him up, and throw him in the plot of the field of Naboth the Jezreelite; for remember how, when you and I rode together after Ahab his father, the Lord laid this burden on him: 26 ‘Surely, yesterday I have seen the blood of Naboth, and the blood of his sons,’ says the Lord; ‘and I will repay you in this plot of ground,’ says the Lord.
-Now therefore take and cast him onto the plot of ground, according to the word of the Lord.”
+24 Jehu drew his bow with his full strength, struck Joram between his arms.
+The arrow went out at his heart, and he sunk down in his chariot.
+25 Then Jehu said to Bidkar his captain, “Pick him up and throw him in the plot of the field of Naboth the Jezreelite, for remember how, when you and I rode together after Ahab his father, the Lord laid this burden on him: 26 ‘Surely, yesterday I have seen the blood of Naboth and the blood of his sons,’ says the Lord, ‘and I will repay you on this plot of ground,’ says the Lord.
+Now therefore take him and cast him onto the plot of ground, according to the word of the Lord.”

 The Murder of Jezebel

-30 When Jehu had come to Jezreel, Jezebel heard of it; and she painted her eyes, and adorned her head, and looked out at the window.
+30 When Jehu had come to Jezreel, Jezebel heard of it, and she painted her eyes, adorned her head, and looked out the window.
 31 As Jehu entered in at the gate, she said, “Do you come in peace, Zimri, you murderer of your master?”

-32 He lifted up his face to the window, and said, “Who is on my side?
+32 He looked up to the window and said, “Who is on my side?
 Who?”